 Since structures are second-class entities in OCAML, we cannot use functions to abstract over them.
 However, OCAML supplies us with a function-like entity called a functor that is able to abstract over structures.
-In order to provide type safety guarantees, OCAML makes functors more restrictive than functions - they can only be declared and used in limited ways.
+In order to provide type safety and static linking guarantees, OCAML makes functors more restrictive than functions - they can only be declared and used in limited ways.
 Nevertheless, functors are still a powerful way to abstract over the details of particular structures.
+Consider: